 By Council Member Ken Suer

-This summer marked the 50th anniversary of our 4th of July parade and festival, a fine tradition and a great
+This summer marked the 50th anniversary of our 4th of July parade and festival, a fine tradition and a great example of our community spirit.

 Over the past fifty years, much has changed, but much has also remained the same.